dojo/widget-core/README.md

 We also make use of a VirtualDOM (VDOM) in Dojo 2.
 In order to interact with our VDOM, you need to pass it [HyperScript](https://github.com/dominictarr/hyperscript).
-In Dojo 2 we provide 2 functions that make interacting with the VDOM, easy and intuitive:
+In Dojo 2 we provide 2 functions that make interacting with the VDOM, easy and intuitive: `v` and `w`.

 ### `v` & `w`